Abhishek-Hinduja/py.Programs/README.md

 # py.Programs
-These are Python Program basic to Advance
+These are Python Program from basic to Advance